nginxinc/nginx-gateway-fabric/docs/gateway-api-compatibility.md.md

 - *Partially supported*.
 The resource or field is supported partially or with limitations.
 It will become fully supported in future releases.
 - *Not supported*.
 The resource or field is not yet supported.
 It will become partially or fully supported in future releases.

 Note: it might be possible that NGINX Kubernetes Gateway will never support some resources and/or fields of the Gateway API.
-If that happens, we will document it.
+We will document these decisions on a case by case basis.

 ## Resources